hciuse/twitter-study/readme.md

 - `MuSPADPreprocessing.R`: Preprocessing of MuSPAD data.
 Automatically called when executing the scripts below.
 - `Timeline.R`: Creates timeline subplots.
 Automatically called when necessary in the scripts below.
 - `NumberOfInfectionsMuSPADavail.R`: This file contains code to produce Figure 2 and Figure 5.
+- `Plot7DayIncidence_MuSPADavail.R`: This file contains code to produce Figure 3 and Figure Figure 7.
+-`VaccinationComparisons_MuSPADavail.R`: This file contains code to produce Figure 4 and Figure S4.
 - `DemographicComparison_MuSPADavail.R`: This file contains code to produce Figure 6.
-- `Plot7DayIncidence_MuSPADavail.R`: This file contains code to produce Figure 3 and Figure Figure 7.
 - `TimingOfInfection_MuSPADavail.R`: This file contains code to produce Figure S1.
--`VaccinationComparisons_MuSPADavail.R`: This file contains code to produce Figure 4 and Figure S4.
+- `DemographicComparison_Recruiter.R`: This file contains code to produce Figure S2 and S3.

 If you do _not_ have access to the MuSPAD data, you may run the following scripts:

+- `Timeline.R`: Creates timeline subplots.
+Automatically called when necessary in the scripts below.
 - `NumberOfInfectionsMuSPADunavail.R`: This file contains code to produce Figure 2 and Figure 5 (minus the MuSPAD data).
+- `Plot7DayIncidence_MuSPADunavail.R`: This file contains code to produce Figure 3 and Figure Figure 7 (minus the MuSPAD data).
+-`VaccinationComparisons_MuSPADunavail.R`: This file contains code to produce Figure 4 and Figure S4 (minus the MuSPAD data).
 - `DemographicComparison_MuSPADunavail.R`: This file contains code to produce Figure 6 (minus the MuSPAD data).
-- `Plot7DayIncidence_MuSPADunavail.R`: This file contains code to produce Figure 3 and Figure Figure 7 (minus the MuSPAD data).
 - `TimingOfInfection_MuSPADunavail.R`: This file contains code to produce Figure S1 (minus the MuSPAD data).
--`VaccinationComparisons_MuSPADunavail.R`: This file contains code to produce Figure 4 and Figure S4 (minus the MuSPAD data).
+- `DemographicComparison_Recruiter.R`: This file contains code to produce Figure S2 and S3.

 ## Instructions for reproducibility